AI Operations Weekly | Systems & Security | April 2026

 A Security Researcher Showed Me What Was Running Inside 47 AI Agents

 The business owners had no idea.
 Most of them still don’t.
-An independent audit of real deployments found active vulnerabilities, silent failures, and API cost hemorrhages that nobody was watching—and a gap between “deployed” and “operational” that the industry has been quietly ignoring.
+An independent audit of real AI agents found active vulnerabilities, silent failures, and API cost hemorrhages that nobody was watching—and a gap between “live” and “operational” that the industry has been quietly ignoring.

 By Daniel Fross—Contributing Editor, AI Operations Weekly